TemiusIII/DIWHY_Led/README.md

     Linux: https://sites.cns.utexas.edu/oit-blog/blog/how-set-static-ip-linux-machine

-3. Prepare Arduino IDE for ESP8266
+3. Prepare Arduino IDE for ESP8266 or ESP32
 https://www.instructables.com/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/

-4. Paste the server address into the code esp32_led_code.ino
+4. Paste the server address into the code esp8266.ino, **if you use ESP32 than use esp32.ino**
 ![image](https://user-images.githubusercontent.com/65336315/226577281-68ed29c8-48e7-4e21-906e-68a893d7c51e.png)

-5. Insert the login and password from your WIFI network into the code esp32_led_code.ino
+5. Insert the login and password from your WIFI network into the code esp8266.ino, **if you use ESP32 than use esp32.ino**

 ![image](https://user-images.githubusercontent.com/65336315/226577526-042b7062-ab83-42bd-8cbd-8091a2772992.png)